-Show at K assessable amounts transferred from reserves, and assessable amounts shown at 15(j) on a Rollover benefits statement (NAT 70944) which the SMSF received from a transferor provider.
+Show at K assessable amounts transferred from reserves, and assessable amounts shown at 15(j) on a Rollover benefits statement which the SMSF received from another superannuation provider.

 The assessable amount is the amount that is taken to be a concessional contribution because the SMSF allocated an amount to the member's account from a reserve.
 The amount taken to be a concessional contribution may be greater than the amount actually allocated to the member's account.